microsoft/pai/manual/cluster-user/use-vscode-extension.md

 If there are multiple OpenPAI clusters, you can follow above steps again to connect with them.

 ### AAD login

-If you are using AAD to login to the cluster.
-Then you should follow this guide.

 1. Use shortcut key <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> to open command palette.
 2. Input and look for *PAI: Add PAI Cluster* as below.